In this section

 Our participation in the Horizon 2020 and Erasmus schemes from January 2021 will depend on the UK’s future economic relationship with the EU and whether the UK government secures third country participation in these programmes on behalf of the UK.

-More information is available at the Horizon 2020 Q&A, including detail about the guarantee; the extension to the guarantee and how the UK will continue to support research and innovation after exit day.
+More information is available in the guidance Horizon 2020 funding after Brexit on GOV.UK, including detail about the guarantee; the extension to the guarantee and how the UK will continue to support research and innovation after exit day.

 The UK government has issued guidance for the operation of its EU funding guarantee in respect of Erasmus+.